Espa?ol

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials that might be right for you, start by asking your cancer care team if your clinic or hospital has clinical trials.
 See Clinical Trials to learn more.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

-When you have cancer, you might hear about other ways to treat the cancer or treat your symptoms.
+When you have multiple myeloma, you might hear about other ways to treat the cancer or your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
-You may wonder about these treatments.

-Treatment often will not cure multiple myeloma, but it might make it go away for a time.
+Treatment usually does not cure multiple myeloma, but it can often make it go away or keep it under control for a long time.
 If you have multiple myeloma, there might be times when you are not being treated.
-Or you might continue to get regular treatments with chemotherapy and other drugs, radiation, or other treatments to try to help keep the cancer in check.
+Or you might continue to get regular treatments with drugs, radiation, or other treatments to try to keep the cancer in check.

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the , a safe place to connect with others who share similar interests and experiences.
 We also partner with , a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.

-Biopsy (BY-op-see): taking out a small piece of tissue to see if there are cancer cells in it.
+Biopsy (BY-op-see): Taking out small pieces of body tissue to see if there are cancer cells in them.

-Bone marrow: The soft, spongy tissue in the middle of certain bones of the body.
-This is where new blood cells are made.
+Bone marrow: The soft, spongy tissue in the middle of certain bones, where new blood cells are made.
+This is where multiple myeloma starts.

-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): A procedure in which a thin, hollow needle is put into the center of a bone, usually the hip bone, to take out a small amount of bone marrow so that it can be looked at under a microscope.
+Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): A procedure in which a thin, hollow needle is put into the center of a bone, usually the hip bone, to take out a small amount of bone marrow so that it can be tested.

-Bisphosphonates (bis-FAHS-fun-ATES): Drugs that slow down the action of bone-eating cells called osteoclasts, which can help keep bones strong and slow the spread of cancer in the bones.
+Bisphosphonates (bis-FAHS-fuh-NATES): Drugs that can help keep bones strong and slow the spread of cancer in the bones.

-Corticosteroids (KOR-tih-ko-STAIR-oydz): Man-made versions of drugs that are similar to steroid hormones made by the adrenal glands.
-These drugs can be used as cancer treatments or to help with symptoms or side effects.
+Corticosteroids (KOR-tih-ko-STAIR-oydz): Drugs that are like the steroid hormones made by the body.
+These drugs can be used to treat myeloma or to help with symptoms or side effects.

-Immunoglobulins (IH-myoo-noh-GLOB-yoo-linz): Another name for antibodies, which are immune system proteins that spot and attack germs.
+Immunoglobulins (IH-myoo-noh-GLOB-yoo-linz): Another name for antibodies, which are immune system proteins that attack germs.

 Plasma cells: A type of white blood cell in the bone marrow that makes antibodies.
 Multiple myeloma starts in plasma cells.